 13 I have consecrated the land of Kirtland in mine own due time.
 Initially, when the identification of Jackson County as the center place had been received, many expected to leave Ohio immediately and make their way to Missouri.
-But the Lord revealed that the migration should be slow and careful so as not to tax the ability of the Church to provide stewardships or the land (and existing settlers) to receive them.
-D&C 64:21 taught that Kirtland would be "a strong hold" for at least five more years.

-13 for a stake to Zion.
-Drawing on the imagery of Isaiah 54:2, the Lord referred to Ohio as a stake in the tent of Zion, teaching in verse 14 that the tent must be enlarge and the stakes holding it up strengthened, that all can come in under its protection.
+But the for a stake to Zion.
+Drawing on the imagery of Isaiah 54:2, the Lord referred to Ohio as a stake in the tent of Zion, teaching in verse 14 that the tent must be enlarged and the stakes holding it up strengthened, that all can come in under its protection.
 Though the word "stakes" appears in D&C 68:25-26 today, it was not in the originals of those revelations but was added in 1835.
-Here in this verse is the origin of the use of the term to designate an area of the Church, first applied to the Kirtland area.
+Rather, in this verse is the origin of the use of the term to designate an area of the Church, first applied to the Kirtland area.